cubedserver/server-setup/README.md

   <img src="assets/cover.svg" loading="lazy" />
 </div>

-Super basic script for lazy devs to do the initial configurations of Docker, Docker Compose and Reverse Proxy (Traefik or NGINX) on local or remote servers on DigitalOcean, Linone, AWS EC2 or similar.
+Script to make initial configurations of Docker, Docker Compose and Reverse Proxy (Traefik or NGINX) on servers in Digital Ocean, Linone, AWS EC2 or similar.

 Performs the following configuration steps: